 126. HORSESHOEING.
 Junior year and elective, second semester.
 Class work, one hour.
 One semester credit.
 Doctor McLeod.
-The course is taught by means of lectures, recitations and demonstrations, the inclusion of the second semester defined and the second semester.

-taking up the various divisions in the following order: normal conformation in both limb and foot, the anatomy of these parts, physiological movements and correct normal shoeing.
+The course is taught by means of lectures, recitations and demonstrations, taking up the various divisions in the following order: normal conformation in both limb and foot, the anatomy of these parts, physiological movements and correct normal shoeing.
 This is followed by a study of the proper shoeing for the correction of wry limbs and feet; diseases of the feet, and the relation of horseshoeing thereto.
 The course ends with the study of the shoeing of mules and oxen.
 Throughout the entire course the purpose is to instill in the mind of the student normal shoeing, in order that he may be able to correct abnormalities in the foot and limb in so far as this can be accomplished by shoeing.
 Reference books: Lungwitz's Textbook of Horseshoeing; Dollar's Handbook of Horseshoeing.